beingsane/twitter-old-design/README.md

 _______________
-:warning: Does not work anymore because of the recent changes by twitter!
+Does not work anymore because of the recent changes by twitter!
 Better make peace with the new design :)
 _______________